-15. Disconnect the shift linkage from the transmission shift arm; then swing the shift linkage forward and

-16. Remove the front engine through-bolt; then remove the two engine mounting brackets from the frame.
+- 15. Disconnect the shift linkage from the transmission shift arm; then swing the shift linkage forward and out of the way. - 16.
+Remove the front engine through-bolt; then remove the two engine mounting brackets from the frame.

 17. Attach a suitable lifting sling and engine lift to the front engine mounting boss; then using an engine lift, apply slight upward pressure on the engine/transmission.